xvik/gradle-mkdocs-plugin/src/doc/docs/getting-started.md

     Plugin will not affect global python: it will create project-specific virtualenv (in `.gradle/python`) and install all required (pip) modules there.
 This will grant build reproduction (once initialized virtualenv used for all future executions).

+!!! tip
+    It is completely normal to manually remove virtualenv folder (`.gradle/python`) in case of problems to re-create environment.

 ## Usage